-A total of 14,218 samples of wild, semi-domesticated and captive Norwegian cervids were analysed in 2023.
-Of these, one moose (Alces alces) tested positive for CWD.
-The case was a 20 years old female killed in Lierne municipality, Trøndelag County.
+A total of 10,932 samples of wild, semi-domesticated and captive Norwegian cervids were analysed in 2024.
+Of these, two moose (Alces alces) tested positive for CWD, old females culled in Nore and Uvdal, and Notodden municipalities.

-The case detected had disease characteristics as described for the species in previous reports, i.e. PrPSc were only detected in brain tissue, and no prions were detected in lymphoid tissues with diagnostic tests.
-In the Nordic countries CWD have shown sporadic appearance in moose and red deer, whilst in reindeer the disease has been contagious and with lymphoid detections in routine diagnostics.
+The cases detected had disease characteristics as described for the species in previous reports, i.e. PrP^{sc} were only detected in brain tissue, and no prions were detected in lymphoid tissues with diagnostic tests.
+In the Nordic countries, CWD have shown sporadic appearance in moose and red deer, whilst in reindeer the disease has been contagious and with lymphoid detections in routine diagnostics.